1977 NBA Finals: Notes

 Game 6 in Portland was originally scheduled to start at 10:30 a.m.
 PT (1:30 p.m.
 ET) on Sunday morning, because CBS wanted to accommodate a golf telecast of the Kemper Open—such scheduling had been used in the 1976 NBA Finals, for Game 3 played in Phoenix.
 However, the NBA refused and CBS agreed to a noon start.

 Despite the fact that this was the Finals' clinching game, CBS cut away from their NBA coverage very quickly after the game ended, skipping the trophy presentation in the Portland locker room to instead televise the golf tournament.
 The only known footage of the trophy presentation was of Blazers head coach Jack Ramsay voicing his opinion about Bill Walton's performance in the NBA Finals.

 I've never coached a better player.
 I've never coached a better competitor.
 And I've never coached a better person than Bill Walton.

 Aftermath

+The 1977-78 Blazers started with 50 wins in their first 60 games, but due to Bill Walton's foot injury they only managed to go 8–14 the rest of the way.
+This would be Walton's last season with the club, as he sat out the 1978-79 season and then was signed by the San Diego Clippers.